Code-Institute-Submissions/Francesca-Lupu-Resume-Milestone2/README.md

 To solve this issue I set the background on black and applyed a 50% opacity to the background balls.
 This will maintaing the coherence of the page by reducing the distraction.

+* When I was about to submit my project I realised that after sending an email from the contact form, an error showed up in the console saying that the sendMail function was not defined.
+After trying more times to modify my js code, I also tried to remove the "onSubmit" attribute from the form.
+This solution seemed to solve my problem; the error message disappeared and the contact form continued to work perfectly fine.

 ##### Bugs during the validation phase

 * The about-me.html file had 2 errors at first: I forgot to add the alt attribute to the images and I set their width to "100%" instead of to "100"(these errors were repeted for each image).